 Not too long ago, I told you about my journey to California to test ride three updated BMW motorcycles.
-The first day’s agenda was to ride the BMW’s R 1250 GS and R1250 GS Adventure (GSA).
-On the second day, I would ride the BMW R 1250 RT (RT) sport touring machine.
+The first day’s agenda was to ride BMW’s R 1250 GS and R1250 GS Adventure (GSA).
+On the second day, I would ride the BMW R 1250 RT (RT) sport-touring machine.

 But I did make it to the second-day journo event and got to ride BMW’s R 1250 RT for a day through the Anza-Borrego Desert and surrounding mountains.
 The scenery and route were superb.
 By the towards the middle of the day, the weather, not so much.
 More on that later.

-I’ll be right up front and let you know that touring bikes are not my first choice.
-But I certainly appreciate a machine that lets you tour in comfort and allows you to enjoy the environment that surrounds you.
+I’ll be right upfront and let you know that touring bikes are not my first choice.
+But I certainly appreciate a machine that enables you to travel in comfort and allows you to enjoy the environment that surrounds you.
 Soaking it all in is a big deal in my book.

 So let’s talk about the bike.
 (If you just want to know what it’s like to ride, skip down to the “Riding the RT” section below.)
 But I think you will want to know everything about this bike.

-When compared to the other similar touring oriented bikes, it’s also among the lighter.
-Comparing liter plus size competitors like the Yamaha FJR and Honda’s “lightest” Goldwing model results in the RT being a claimed is 33 pounds and 178 pounds lighter respectively.
-There are other lighter sportier touring models out there, but the RT is pointed more towards the touring than sport spectrum.
+When compared to the other similar touring-oriented bikes, it’s also among the lighter.
+Comparing liter plus size competitors like the Yamaha FJR and Honda’s “lightest” Goldwing model results in the RT being a claimed is 33 pounds and 178 pounds lighter, respectively.
+There are other lighter sportier touring models out there, but the RT is pointed more towards the touring than the sports spectrum.

 The instrument panel houses a traditional analog speedometer and tach.
 Other information is presented in a smaller separate electronic digital display panel between the analog instruments.
 The view of the digital display was sometimes hampered by reflections on its face, but it was not a huge issue.